abonillabeeche/cf-intro/README.md

     $ cf push dora -b ruby_buildpack -s sle12 -k 512m -m 36m --random-route

+The Application has been deployed - notice the `routes` section at the bottom of the output access the application with a browser or with curl, ie:

+    $ curl dora-surprised-possum.scf.geeko.land

+Handling currently running applications

+    $ cf apps
+    $ cf app dora
+    $ cf ssh dora (close with `exit`)

+Running multiple instances on different Container Cells is recommended for HA

+    $ cf scale dora -i 2

 Create the `manifest.yml` as we don't want to constantly add these parameters in the App

     $ vi manifest.yml
 ```
+applications:
 - name: dora
   instances: 1
   memory: 36M